morganelle/401-python-prework/README.md

 ### Unit 5: A Day at the Supermarket
 #### Instructions
 Create a simple program that fulfills a grocery order by returning a price and adjusting inventory

+### Unit 6: The Student Becomes the Teacher
+#### Instructions
+Create a simple program that stores, averages and grades individual and groups of students